Compare SD-WAN & Network Security Quotes

 Cybersecurity risk is one of many risks that financial services companies assume when they do business.
 But it’s helpful to remember that risk isn’t a thing or even an idea.
 It’s a number, a probability.

-- Potentially adverse effects to an organization’s operations, assets, individuals, and partner organizations.
+• Potentially adverse effects to an organisation’s operations, assets, individuals, and partner organisations.

 New types of threats appear constantly.
 Here are some of the newer items in the cyberthreat lineup:

-- Island hopping, a hacking campaign, in which bad actors target an organization's more vulnerable third-party partners to get access to the company’s network.
+• Island hopping, a hacking campaign, in which bad actors target an organisation’s more vulnerable third-party partners to get access to the company’s network.

 The cybersecurity environment of any company is complex and dynamic.
 In the financial services sector, with its daunting levels of risk and regulation, the damage that attacks can do is unusually high.
 Here’s the current lineup of the sector’s most damaging cybersecurity threats.